MagpieShrike/exerciseapp/README.md

         - receives exercise name, description, instructions, and next exercise from ListScreen
         - displays exercise name, description, and instructions
         - allows user to go to the previous or next exercise in the exercise list

+### Resources
+        - provides links to external sites that contain helpful information

 ## Issues
         - links work on mobile but not web